Have you ever been to a Moroccan wedding? If not, well let me tell you about it because it’s quite different.

 As a marriage custom that survives to date, many of the young women and girls still celebrate this day following the Moroccan traditions.

-On the day of Bridal Hamam, the bride must be accompanied by young unmarried women from her family to go to a Hamam (a vast steam room) that is most of the time prepared specially for her and her bridesmaids.
+On the day of Bridal Hammam, the bride must be accompanied by young unmarried women from her family to go to a Hammam (a vast steam room) that is most of the time prepared specially for her and her bridesmaids.

 The bridesmaids that accompany the young lady in the bath carry lighted candles, hard-boiled eggs, and henna, all of which are in the Turkish bath with songs and your singing.